 Select an option to see how your body feels and get tips to improve.

-Tips for a Successful Gentle Yoga Practice
+Tips for Gentle Yoga Routines

 Maximize your easy yoga practice with these tips, especially if you’re a senior looking to ease discomfort.
 These ideas are especially helpful if you’re looking for easy yoga for newbies that won’t overwhelm you.
 For targeted relief, try yoga for seniors with back pain.